-Acceptance tests for flexural strength shall be the Contractor’s process control tests.
-The flexural strength tests shall be the average flexural strength of four test beams.
-The test beams shall be prepared according to AASHTO T23.
-The flexural strength of each specimen shall be measured according to AASHTO T97 with the following additional requirements: If the flexural strength of only one specimen differs from the average by more than 10 percent, that specimen shall be deleted and the average strength shall be determined using the remaining three specimens.
-If the flexural strength of more than one specimen differs from the average by more than 10 percent, the test value shall be the average of all four specimens.
-Each set of four beams shall be tested at 28 days after molding.

-Verification Testing.
-Verification testing will be used only when flexural strength criteria is indicated and is the responsibility of the Department.
-The Department will determine the locations where samples or measurements are to be taken.
-The location of sampling shall be based on a stratified random procedure.

-Verification sampling and testing procedures will be per Sections 105, 106, 412, the Schedule for Minimum Materials Sampling, Testing and Inspection in the Department’s Field Materials Manual, and CP 13.
-Samples for verification testing shall be taken by the Contractor per CP 61 in the presence of the Engineer.

-An analysis of test results will be performed after all test results are known using the t-test and F-test statistical methods with an alpha value set at 0.05.
-If either the above t-test and F-test analysis shows a significant difference, then the following items shall be checked: comparison of beam fracture locations and types, computations and flexural testing machine outputs, curing tank temperature charts, slump and air contents, plant batch tickets for major changes, review of sampling, molding, testing procedures, along with IAT check tests and any other investigations that may clarify the significant differences.
-If after a review of the data no reasons can be determined for the significant difference, the Department’s test data shall be used for determining Quality Levels and Incentive or Disincentive according to the methods in this Section.

 Check Testing.
 The Contractor and the Engineer shall conduct a check testing program (CTP) before the placement of any concrete pavement.
-The check testing program will include a conference directed by the Region Materials Engineer, the Contractor’s testers, and the Department’s testers concerning methods, procedures and equipment for compressive or flexural strength testing.
+The check testing program will include a conference directed by the Region Materials Engineer, the Contractor’s testers, and the Department’s testers concerning methods, procedures and equipment for compressive strength testing.
 Check testing shall be completed before any portland cement concrete pavement (PCCP) is placed.
-A set of three cylinders or four beams will be molded by both the Contractor and the Department’s project testers from a split sample.
-The specimens will be sampled, molded and cured for seven days and tested for compressive or flexural strength according to the procedures of Section 106.
-The Department’s Independent Assurance Tester will also mold, cure and test a set of three cylinders or four beams, but the Independent Assurance Test results will not be entered in the check testing analysis.
+A set of three cylinders will be molded by both the Contractor’s and the Department’s project testers from a split sample.
+The specimens will be sampled, molded and cured for seven days and tested for compressive strength according to the procedures of Section 106.
+The Department’s Independent Assurance Tester will also mold, cure and test a set of three cylinders, but the Independent Assurance Test results will not be entered in the check testing analysis.
 If the results of the check tests do not meet the following criteria, then the check testing will be repeated until the following criteria are met:

 The average of the Contractor’s test results and the average of the Department’s test results shall be within 10 percent of the average of all test results.